Skip to content

 17. The Ragged Trousers, Tunbridge Wells, Early 18th Century

-The Ragged Trousers was established as a pub in 2006, but it sits on the site of what was once Beau Nash’s old assembly and gaming rooms, built in the early 18th Century.
+The Ragged Trousers in The Pantiles, Tunbridge Wells, was established as a pub in 2006, but it sits on the site of what was once Beau Nash’s old assembly and gaming rooms, built in the early 18th Century.
 A heritage plaque that bears his name can be found outside the building.
 Like many historic pubs in England, it has its own ghost: that of a coachman who has been spotted walking the pub with his lamp.
 Today, the Ragged is one of the friendliest pubs in Tunbridge Wells.

 Exploring The Oldest Pubs in England